brycehowitson/SSML-prosody-library/README.md

 - elated
 - threatening

-Here's a little background on the project and rational on [Medium](https://medium.com/@howitson/voice-ui-as-theatre-getting-excited-with-synthesized-voice-d0afbc8ede57)
+Here's a little background on the project and rationale on [Medium](https://medium.com/@howitson/voice-ui-as-theatre-getting-excited-with-synthesized-voice-d0afbc8ede57)

 ---